Law (LA)

 LA 523 Contracts Drafting - 1 Hour

-This course teaches students practical contract drafting skills, including how to translate a business deal into contract concepts, how to draft each of a contract's parts, how to draft with clarity and without ambiguity, how to negotiate a contract, and how to review and analyze a contract.
+Students learn practical contract drafting skills, including how to translate a business deal into contract concepts, how to draft each of a contract's parts, how to draft with clarity and without ambiguity, how to negotiate a contract, and how to review and analyze a contract.
 Delivery Mode: Traditional Juris Doctor.

 LA 531a Criminal Law - 3 Hours